 In #1324, the Catechism of the Catholic Church quotes from a document of Vatican II where it explains that like the heart in the body, the very center and life-moving force of the Church is the Eucharist—the Heart of the World.

 This year (2017) also marks the 100th Anniversary of the appearance of Our Lady to the three children (Lucia, Jacinta, and Francisco) at Fatima.
-We have discussed the prayer that the Angel taught them and have looked at Our Lady’s requests and pleas for us to love Our Lord in the Eucharist (as well as prayers and sacrifices for sinners, etc.)
+September 13th will commemorate Our Lady’s penultimate visit.